How to Unglue Wood Joints — Dissolve and Remove Glue Easily

 Ammonia

 You may not know, but ammonia is a corrosive material.
-If you want to utilize it, we advise using a well-ventilated area.
+If you decide to use it, I advise you work in a well-ventilated area.

 De-Glue Goo